 Through dialogue, you give your characters a literal voice.
 With the right dialogue techniques, you can give each character their own metaphorical voice that helps make each character distinct.

-A metaphorical voice refers to things like a character’s inflection, temperament, slang, and other ways of speaking.
-Think about some of your favorite literary characters: chances are you have a firm idea of the kinds of things they would and wouldn’t say, and that’s because the character is written well enough that you’ve internalized their voice.
+A metaphorical voice refers to things like a character’s inflection, speech pattern, temperament, slang, and other ways of speaking.
+Think about some of your favorite literary characters: chances are you have a firm idea of the kinds of things they would and wouldn’t say, and that’s because the characters’ voices are written well enough that you’ve internalized their voice.

 The best way to make character’s voices unique is to make sure the character’s voices fit their personality.
 For example, if a character is a college professor, they’re likelier to speak in a formal way and to use precise and technical terminology.
 That same character’s students, however, are likelier to speak informally, using shorter sentences and less precise language.

-As an added bonus, saying various characters’ dialogue out loud helps you workshop creative ways to avoid having too many “so-and-so said” dialogue tags.
+As an added bonus, saying various characters’ dialogue in your own voice helps you workshop creative ways to avoid having too many “so-and-so said” dialogue tags.
 You’ll know your characters all have unique voices when reading them out loud makes your home sound like a one-person stage play!

 Finally, don’t forget that how a character speaks helps flesh out their personality for readers.
 A character who’s always shouting, for example, will come across as nervous and excitable.
 A character who’s always giving advice to others will come across as wiser or maybe even as a bit of a know-it-all.